-- d) 42 carparking spaces are to be provided for the hotel located within Stage 1 of the development, comprising 34 guest and 8 staff spaces which may otherwise be reduced if justified or approved through a separate development consent or modification after a minimum of two years operations. - e) an additional 5 hotel parking spaces and 11 residential visitor parking spaces from Stage 1 are to be included in Stage 3, in addition to compliance with Section 7.03 of Newcastle Development Control Plan 2012 (NDCP 2012) or the applicable standard at the date of lodgement of the application for this stage.
+- d) 37 42 carparking spaces are to be provided for the hotel located within Stage 1 of the development, comprising 29 34 guest and 8 staff spaces which may otherwise be reduced if justified or approved through a separate development consent or modification after a minimum of two (2) years operations. - e) An additional 10 5 hotel parking spaces and 11 residential visitor parking spaces from Stage 1 are to be included in Stage 3, in addition to compliance with Section 7.03 of Newcastle Development Control Plan 2012 (NDCP 2012) or the applicable standard at the date of lodgement of the application for this stage.
+This additional 10 parking spaces are not to be allocated to residential uses and the allocation is to be approved by Council.
+This term applies unless otherwise justified or approved through separate development consent that demonstrates it is not warranted based on traffic and parking analysis of Stage 1 including specific information from a minimum of two (2) years hotel operations.